 Officials responding to person passed out at Tiki Tubing

-DENHAM SPRINGS - Officials are responding tuber, who passed out at Tiki Tubing Sunday afternoon.
+DENHAM SPRINGS - Officials are responding to a tuber, who passed out at Tiki Tubing Sunday afternoon.

 According to officials, two boats have been sent out to rescue the person who is currently passed out on their tube.